lguariento/Engineering-the-Future/book/03-Openness – Privacy.md

 J – I think it’s completely that and I think people couldn’t help but get something out of it.
 And it seems to be that thing of how much you put in seems to be proportionate to how much you get out of it as well, but I think again it’s that openness – people to be open to give their time and openness to see what happens without having any major agenda, I think it’s a really healthy thing.

 M – That openness to the unexpected and trust as well I think.
-Now having participated in two of them and also having worked with Jon[^fifth] for many years do you have a sense of just personally where for you is an interesting place to explore next or try next broadly in these themes?
+Now having participated in two of them and also having worked with Jon<sup><a href="#fn5" id="fnref5">5</a></sup>] for many years do you have a sense of just personally where for you is an interesting place to explore next or try next broadly in these themes?

 J – The thing I’m trying to think about personally is this notion of ongoingness through the digital.
 So, rather than us having these kind of pockets of periods of our life, or pockets where there are certain relationships with people – and this links to work I’ve been doing with people with dementia and people at end of life, but thinking about how, rather then seeing experience as before, current and after, how the digital can kind of weave these things together.
 So that’s definitely a lens that I’m looking at things through – so whether that’s in India, thinking about the crafts communities… So, it’s not about looking back, I’m trying to think how can the digital, I’m not making much sense Michelle I’m sorry!